ZoneMinder/zoneminder/README.txt

 that  may  be  supported  and it is very  important  that  the entries  in  this  table reflect the actual abilities  of  the camera.
-A small number of example capabilities are included in ZoneMinder, these can be used 'as is' or modified.
+A small number of example capabilities are included in ZoneMinder, these can be used `as is' or modified.

 2)  Control  Scripts  - ZoneMinder itself does  not  generally provide  the  ability to send commands to cameras  or  receive